-In between collection days, trash carts are to be stored on your property and cannot block any pedestrian or vehicular traffic along sidewalks, streets, and other rights-of-way.
+In between collection days, trash carts are to be stored on your student's property and cannot block any pedestrian or vehicular traffic along sidewalks, streets, and other rights-of-way.

-If you have bulk trash (furniture, mattresses), you must schedule a pickup via 311.
+If students have bulk trash (furniture, mattresses), they must schedule a pickup via 311.